Decipher100Eyes/code4rena-size/README.md

 1. loanOffer.yiledCurve.tenors[0] <= tenor <= loanOffer.yiledCurve.tenors[length - 1]
 2. tenor <= loanOffer.maxDueDate - block.timestamp

-If the loan offer they chose made up with maxDudate < yieldCurve.tenors[0] + block.timestamp, the minium tenor borrower can choose(yieldCurve.tenors[0]) always exceed maxDueDate - block.timestamp.
+If the loan_offer they chose made up with maxDudate < yieldCurve.tenors[0] + block.timestamp,
+the minium tenor borrower can choose(yieldCurve.tenors[0]) always exceed maxDueDate - block.timestamp.
 So this loan offer can not be matched to any sell credit market order forever.

 ## Proof of Concept

-The test below made loandOffer with maxDudate < yieldCurve.tenors[0] + block.timestamp,
+At the test below, loanOffer made with maxDudate < yieldCurve.tenors[0] + block.timestamp,
 and executed sellCreditMarket for this loan offer with minimum tenor at the range of laon offer's curve.

 ```